MirrorNetworking/Mirror/doc/Articles/General/Migration.md

 You have been warned.

-### 2. Install Mirror and Restart Unity
+### 2. Install MirrorNG and Restart Unity

-Get Mirror from the [asset store](https://assetstore.unity.com/packages/tools/network/mirror-129321) and import it in your project.
+Get MirrorNG from the [asset store](https://assetstore.unity.com/packages/tools/network/mirror-129321) and import it in your project.

-Alternatively you can grab the latest [release](https://github.com/vis2k/Mirror/releases) from GitHub if you're feeling adventurous, but be aware that bleeding edge dev releases are not necessarily stable.
+Alternatively you can grab the latest [release](https://github.com/vis2k/MirrorNG/releases) from GitHub if you're feeling adventurous, but be aware that bleeding edge dev releases are not necessarily stable.

-**NOTE:** You must restart Unity after adding Mirror to the project for the components menu to update correctly.
+**NOTE:** You must restart Unity after adding MirrorNG to the project for the components menu to update correctly.

 ### 3. Replace namespace

-Replace `UnityEngine.Networking` for `Mirror` everywhere in your project.
+Replace `UnityEngine.Networking` for `MirrorNG` everywhere in your project.
 For example, if you have this:

 ```cs
 using UnityEngine.Networking;